cysouw/diathesis/text/c09_adverbials.md

 (= Ich schlafe, und dadurch bin ich gesund.)
 :::

-The intransitive verbs that allow this seem to be strongly related to the 'agentive' class of intransitive (see [@sec:participles-restrictions]), while typical 'patientive' intransitives are not possible in this construction.
+The intransitive verbs that allow this seem to be strongly related to the agentive class of intransitive (see [@sec:participles-restrictions]), while typical patientive intransitives are not possible in this construction.

 ::: ex
 a. ^* Ich habe mich gesund eingeschlafen.